-If that’s the case, then don’t worry.
-Your parrot will rebalance its system shortly and return to normal.
-There are even ways to help your parrot cool down happily:
+If that’s the case, your parrot will rebalance its system and return to normal.
+Here’s how to cool your parrot:

 Place a shallow bowl or plate with water in your parrot’s cage.
-This will give your parrot a chance to lose some heat quickly.
+This will give it a chance to lose some heat quickly.
 It can drink, splash around, and even stand in the water.
 If it’s a sweltering day, replace the water every few hours.

-If your parrot lives full-time in an aviary, consider letting it inside during the summer.
+If your parrot lives in an aviary, bring it inside during the summer.
 At the least, provide shade over the cage.
-Planting trees next to the aviary and letting them grow over it is highly recommended.
-A blanket or wooden roof is also helpful.
+Planting trees next to the aviary and letting them grow over it is recommended.
+A blanket or wooden roof can be beneficial.

 If you frequently take your parrot out for walks, use a covered cage and throw a small towel over it.
 This will provide shade and keep your bird cool.
 You can also reduce the time spent on walks during the summer and always take water with you.

-It’s best to avoid seed-only, as they contain high amounts of fat.
-Likewise, pellets alone may cause gout.
+Avoid overfeeding your parrot.
+Many kidney problems begin with an improper diet.
+Avoid seed-only diets because they contain high amounts of fat.
 A formulated diet is usually the best way forward.

-Change the temperature in your home by turning on the AC or opening some windows.
-If you can’t do either, get a fan and aim it in the parrot’s general direction.
-Switching to no-heat light bulbs is also another effective way of changing the overall temperature in your home.
+Change the temperature in your home by turning on the AC or cracking open some windows (cage door closed).
+Switching to no-heat light bulbs can also change the temperature in your home.